ClouDesire/docusaurus/docs/onboarding.md

 ## Extra Resources

-In this section you will learn what extra resources are and how you can add them to your product
+In this section you will learn what extra resources are and how you can add them to your product plans.

-### Understand Extra Resources
+### What is an Extra Resource

-Extra Resources refer to _goods_ or _services_ which can be sold together with the application (for example, a 10-days pack of Technical Support, hardware components, extra credits, etc.).
+Extra Resources refer to _goods_ or _services_ which can be sold together with the application (for example, a 10-days pack of Technical Support, hardware components, extra credits, etc.) for which the customer will pay a recurring price on each billing period.

-### How to add extra resources to your product
+### Create and add an Extra Resources to your Product Plans

-To insert a new Extra Resource, you need to have at least one product in your catalog (draft or published).
-If you have at least one product in your catalog, you need to select the product you want to edit, click on it, select "Edit" and go to the "_Plans_" section.
-Then, select the plan you want to add extra resources to, select "Edit" and then go to the "_Extra Resources_" section
+To define a new Extra Resource, you need to have already created a product in your catalog with at least one plan.
+Over to the plan where you want to define Extra Resources and select "_Extra Resources_" action.

 You will be required to add: